Mastic – Natural Gum Resin From Chios – The Flavour of Greece

 As it was thought to have microbial properties mastic was widely used medicinally in the past and chewed to neutralise foul breath.

-Mastic resin was officially approved as a natural remedy in 2015
+Mastic gum resin was officially approved as a natural remedy in 2015

 The Uses of Mastic

-Today, mastic, which has a slightly pine or cedar-like taste, is mostly used to flavour many delicious Greek desserts including tsoureki, the sweet Easter bread and the “ypovrichio” (meaning submarine), a chewy sweet and aromatic traditional Greek treat served on a spoon dipped in a tall glass of cold water, as well as ice cream, pastries and puddings.
+Today, mastic, with its slightly pine or cedar-like taste, is mostly used to flavour many delicious traditional Greek desserts.
+Tsoureki, sweet Easter bread and the “ypovrikio” (submarine), a chewy sweet traditional Greek treat served on a spoon dipped in a glass of cold water, as well as many ice creams, pastries and puddings are flavored with mastic.

-However, what is most famously known for its unique Mastic flavour is the digestive liquor, mastica, produced since ancient times on the island of Chios.
+What is most famously known for its unique mastic flavour though is mastica, the digestive liquor, produced since ancient times on the island of Chios.

 Mastika, the digestive liquor from Chios